el-tocino/BTP/thoughts.md

-2d mapping
+##### 2d mapping

 layout grid:
-- Map corners plus "center" and nodes.
+- Map corners plus "center".
-- track AP via nodes, adjust camera to point at it, wait at least ten seconds for data to get averaged
+- track AP via nodes, adjust camera to point at it, wait at least five? seconds for data to get averaged
 - repeat at three other corners in order
 - repeat for center point
-- save settings as P1, P2, P3, P4, C0, N0, N1, N2, etc..
+- save settings as P1, P2, P3, P4, C0

 server:
 - get results from nodes